crmepham/spring-boot-template/README.md

 ### Database setup and migration
 Database configuration is defined in the `application.yml` file in the `backend` application.
 It initially expects the database `template`, user `template` and password `template` to have been created.
 Database migration is performed using `Flyway`.
 The migration scripts must be created in the backend application `resources/db/migration` directory.

+### SASS Maven plugin
+Create your `.scss` files under directory `resources/sass`.
+When you next package the project the SASS files will be converted to `CSS` and placed in the `resources/static/sass` directory.
+The Resource Bundler maven plugin will then take care of minifying and bundling these converted CSS files.
+You can configure the source and target directories by changing the relevant configuration property values in the frontend `pom.xml`.

 ### Resource Bundler Maven plugin
 This plugin automatically minifies and bundles any `Javascript` and `CSS` files it finds under the `resources/static` directory.
 Learn more about it here: https://github.com/crmepham/resource-bundler-maven-plugin.